omarragi9/PL-SQL-Project/README.md

 *Note : You may run the Creation script file and discard step #1.*

-2. Open the Creation script file using an editor such as "Toad" and run it as a script.
+2. Then, open the Creation script file using an editor such as "Toad" and run it as a script.

-3. You will have to run each file as a script to create the functions that are used in the program.
+3. After that, you will have to run each file as a script to create the functions that are used in the program.

     - Claculate years between : This file contains a function that calculates the number of years between end data and start date based on a passed argument "contract id".